 Eye injuries are costly– financially, emotionally, and physically.
 Loss of sight, especially when combined with the financial burden of an eye injury, may cause emotional distress, anxiety, and depression in its victims.
 The victim of an eye injury may be entitled to compensation for past, current, and future medical expenses (including medical procedures, doctor’s visits, and rehabilitation).
 Additionally, an eye injury may affect the sufferer’s ability to work and could impact their future earnings.
 If you have suffered an eye injury, there may be a party at fault that will compensate you for these damages.

-At Hach & Rose, LLP, we are well equipped to determine liability for your eye injury and we are dedicated to helping those who have suffered any sort of severe injury.
-If your life, or that of someone you love, has been affected by an eye injury, contact Hach & Rose, LLP, at (212) 779-0057 for a free consultation with one of our knowledgeable attorneys.
+At Hach & Rose, LLP our legal team is are well equipped to determine liability for your eye injury and we are dedicated to helping those who have suffered any sort of severe injury.
+If your life, or that of someone you love, has been affected by an eye injury, contact the personal injury attorneys of Hach & Rose, LLP at (212) 779-0057 for a free consultation.